 General education component is a set of courses that all undergraduate students must complete as part of graduation requirements.
-General education is an aspect of the curriculum that intends to provide students with critical thinking skills and a broad understanding of the approaches to knowledge such as humanities, arts, social science and natural science.
+General education is an aspect of the curriculum that intends to provide students with critical thinking skills and a broad understanding of the approaches to knowledge such as humanities or arts, social or behavioral science and natural science or mathematics.
 Participants also acquire a common core of understanding among students (such as in Islamic studies or other cultural studies), and a level of skills appropriate to higher education in mathematics, information literacy, and the application of technology and communications (oral and written).